smohr1824/Networks/README.md

  O(|V| + |E|) complexity.

  Multilayer fuzzy cognitive maps are supported, as well.
 Inference is as with monolayer fuzzy cognitive maps.
  Influences are explicit, i.e., categorical coupling is not used.
+This has the effect of letting each layer execute as a loosely coupled subsystem (coupled only by explicit interlayer edges), thereby permitting insight into the behavior of different components of the overall map.
 Resolution of the overall activation level of a concept is acheived by summing the elementary layer activation layers and applying the transfer function and update rule.
+Consequently, elementary layers are normalized components of the multilayer map, i.e., the concept activation level of any elementary layer has influence equal to the concept activation level of any other layer.
+Explicit interlayer edges should be used when a particular elementary layer dominates a concept.